Skip to main content

 Guiding Beliefs

 Sherwood Park Elementary is a great school, and our staff, students, and parents are moving forward in an increasingly positive and supportive relationship with each other.
 We acknowledge and respect that there must be a delicate balance between encouraging partnership and respecting the busy and demanding lives and responsibilities of staff, students, and parents.
 Through our current work, we are committed to strengthening our relationship with our parent community and work as partners to provide the best academic and social-emotional education for our students.
-We will work together as a community to build a common language between school and home in literacy and social-emotional learning for students in Kindergarten to Grade Seven.
+We will work together as a community to build a common language between school and home in literacy, numeracy and social-emotional learning for students in Kindergarten to Grade Seven.

 Community Context